apereo/apereo.github.io/_posts/cas/2019-05-13-cas61x-docker-hazelcast-mgmtcenter.md

 cas.ticket.registry.hazelcast.management-center.url=http://host.docker.internal:8080/hazelcast-mancenter/
 ```

 `public-address` overrides the public address of a member.
 By default, a member selects its socket address as its public address.
-In this case, their public addresses are not an address of a local network interface but an address defined by the host.
-It is optional to set and useful when you have a private cloud.
+In this case, the public addresses of the members are not an address of the container's local network but an address defined by the host.
+This setting is optional to set and useful when you have a private cloud.
 Note that, the value for this element should be given in the format of `IP address:port`.

 Also, from Docker `18.03` onwards the recommendation is to connect to the special DNS name `host.docker.internal` which resolves to the internal IP address used by the host.
-This is for development purpose and will not work in a production environment outside of Docker Desktop for Mac.
+This is for development purpose and will not work in a production environment
+ outside of Docker Desktop for Mac.
 You will need to adjust the url if you're using a different OS.

 Now, we should be ready to build the Docker image via `jib`: